 Seagal, in spite of having gotten old, is still going strong and putting out movies that showcase his skills.
-Seagal, loves law enforcement and believes the police are vital to maintain law and order just like I believe.
+Seagal, loves law enforcement and believes the police are vital to maintaining law and order just like I believe.

 4. Wesley Snipes

-What is common between martials arts excellence and a laundry list of movies that feature electric fighting scenes and technical prowess?
+What is common between martial arts excellence and a laundry list of movies that feature electric fighting scenes and technical prowess?
 Wesley Snipes!
 Watching him fight and take out multiple opponents in the Blade trilogy is some of the most memorable experiences I have had watching martial arts movies.

-While he is naturally athletic, Snipes is actually a master technician when it comes to martials arts.
+While he is naturally athletic, Snipes is actually a master technician when it comes to martial arts.
 He has trained extensively in six different disciplines and also has black belts in Aikido and Shotokan karate; an excellent achievement for any martial arts expert.